timothydai/parflow-nn-surrogate/README.md

 ```python
 python train.py --name <name> --mode stage3 --model <model> --autoencoder_ckpt_path <autoencoder_ckpt_path> [--OPTIONS]
 ```

-* Instead of providing an autoencoder checkpoint, users can also use a randomly initialized autoencoder by simply omitting the `--autoencoder_ckpt_path` option.
+Notable options:

-NOTE: By default, all training commands use sample data in `data/sample_data`, which can serve as sample data for any of the three stages.
+* Start `--name` with "test" to run without saving checkpoints or tensorboard data.
-Any external data, provided through the `--data_dir` option, must be formatted similarly to `data/sample_data`.
+* The `--use_dummy_dataset` flag is provided to quickly load correctly sized but randomly initialized tensors.
-Additionally, the `--use_dummy_dataset` flag is provided to quickly load correctly sized but randomly initialized tensors.
+* Instead of providing an autoencoder checkpoint in Stage 3 training, users can also use a randomly initialized autoencoder by simply omitting the `--autoencoder_ckpt_path` option.

 ## Evaluation commands